 Does a breach always mean a violation?

-No. A data breach becomes a violation when the breach is the result of an ineffective, outdated, or incomplete HIPAA compliance program.
+No. A data breach becomes a violation when it results from an ineffective, outdated, or incomplete HIPAA compliance program.
 It could also be a direct violation of an organization’s HIPAA policies.

 Here’s an example of the difference: